 The Education Division provides a curriculum which serves the interests and needs of those students wishing to meet the professional requirements for teacher certification at the preschool, elementary, and middle levels.
 Teacher preparation demands a broad general background in the liberal arts, foundation courses in educational theory and practice, a concentration of subject matter in a teaching field, successful completion of professional skills and competency requirements, and demonstration of performance-based assessments to meet the Wisconsin Department of Public Instruction teacher standards.
 Admission to the teacher certification program is a prerequisite for entry into the following courses:

-EDU 331 Science Teaching Techniques

-EDU 332 Mathematics Teaching Techniques

-EDU 342 Language Arts and Social Science Teaching Techniques

-EDU 373 Field Experience in Education

-EDUP 375 Field Experience in Psychology for Education Majors

-EDU 379 Early Childhood Teaching Techniques

-EDU 382 Reading Teaching Techniques

-EDU 449 Education Capstone Course (Writing Intensive)
+- EDU 331 Science Teaching Techniques - EDU 332 Mathematics Teaching Techniques - EDU 341 Children's and Early Adolescent Literature - EDU 342 Language Arts and Social Science Teaching Techniques - EDU 373 Field Experience in Education - EDUP 375 Field Experience in Psychology for Education Majors - EDU 379 Early Childhood Teaching Techniques - EDU 382 Reading Teaching Techniques - EDU 449 Education Capstone Course (Writing Intensive)